Daij-Djan/DDUtils/README.md

 <li><b>DDRectUtilities [ios+osx]</b> - Utility class with useful scaling/placement methods for CGRects

-<li><b>DDAddressPicker [osx] +demo</b> - A Windowcontroller that offers a PeoplePicker allowing to pick persons from the addressbook.
+<li><b>DDAddressPicker [osx] +demo</b> - A Window controller that offers a PeoplePicker allowing to pick persons from the address book.
 Adding some Features commonly needed

 <li><b>M42ActionSheet [ios]</b> - Drop In Replacement for UIActionSheet with support for custom colored buttons. (specifically we wanted a green one!)

 <li><b>M42ClickableImagview & Label [ios]</b> - Subclasses that have action & target and react to touches

-<li><b>M42LoadingScreenViewController [ios]</b> - Black screen, White 'Loading...', spinner, progressbar :) Looks a bit like the iOS Startup
+<li><b>M42LoadingScreenViewController [ios]</b> - Black screen, White 'Loading...', spinner, progress bar :) Looks a bit like the iOS Startup
 screen

 <li><b>M42PieChartView [ios]</b> - A UIView that displays a 2D PieChart (for more graphing options, look into CorePlot)